Sabrina-Fox/WM2-Help/README.md

 3. Go to "GFX Configuration"
 4. Change "UMA Frame buffer Size" to desired value, the recommended value is 4GB for 16GB RAM model and 8GB for 32GB RAM model.
 5. Press ESC and go to "Save & Exit" tab
 6. Select "Save Changes and Exit" and select "Yes"
+###### Fix for falsely reported iGPU
+1. Update BIOS and drivers.

 # Unlock higher than 28W TDP
 ###### Values shown are for 6800u Win Max 2, values will be different for Win Max 2 2023